 Editor, Maisonneuve Press

 Writing—some of the books I have written, co-authored, or edited:

 To find one of these book in the library nearest you, click here.

-Land, Oceans, and People Interactions: A Global Perspective.
-2014 (in press).
-CRC Press, Boca Raton, FL.
+Interactions of Land, Ocean and Humans: A Global Perspective.
+2014. (in press) CRC Press, Boca Raton, FL.